 The 252hp petrol won’t get anywhere near that figure – expect it to return around 35mpg – but it’s freer revving and smoother than the diesel.
 It gets from 0-62mph in six seconds, so it’s quite a lot quicker as well as feeling sportier.

-SE and Sport models come with softer suspension that does a great job of absorbing bumps in the road but doesn’t allow excessive lean in bends.
+SE and Sport cars come with softer suspension that does a great job of absorbing bumps in the road but doesn’t allow excessive lean in bends.

 S line models are firmer – too firm actually.
 If you want their sporty low-slung looks and big wheels but without the discomfort of the Sports suspension, it’s worth adding the £600 adaptive dampers.
 They have a comfort mode that’ll help take the edge off bumpy roads.